13 Portland Thrift Stores For The Weird And Wonderful

 Fortunately, by supporting these Portland, OR thrift stores (and online thrift stores) we can be fashion forward and planet friendly.

-If you know someone heading to the vibrant Pacific Northwest city, why not mention all the thrift stores Portland has to offer?
+If you know someone heading to the vibrant Pacific Northwest city, why not mention all the thrift stores and zero waste stores Portland has to offer?
 Then we can all enjoy some wacky fashion.